Payroll in India: A Comprehensive Guide

 How often should payroll be processed?

-Payroll is typically processed monthly in India, aligning with most companies' salary disbursement cycles.
-Some organizations may choose bi-weekly or weeklprocessing based on industry practices or specific employee agreements.
+Payroll process in India is typically done monthly in India, aligning with most companies' salary disbursement cycles.
+Some organizations may choose bi-weekly or weekly processing based on industry practices or specific employee agreements.

 Can I manually run payroll for workers in India?